NWChemEx/TAMM/docs/prerequisites.md

 ## On Linux:

-We recommend using the [Spack package manager](https://spack.io) to install and manage the Prerequisites if the versions avaiable via the OS package manager are not sufficient.
+We recommend using the [Spack package manager](https://spack.io) to install and manage the prerequisites if the versions avaiable via the OS package manager are not sufficient.